Mona

 that she felt was crucial to the project.
 Relaxed in her presence, and

-before her camera, her subjects give the clear impression that they are all extremely comfortable being naked.
+that they are all extremely comfortable being naked.
 With a unique style,

 Kuhn's intimate photographs of both young and old are sensual studies